On the fence about deciding whether to start a blog or not?

 Well, we all might not make it that big (or who knows some of us can surpass him) but it definitely is an example of digital platforms like blogging can help you get more visibility and build your brand online.

-If you’ve a skill but lack a platform, blogging has got your back covered.
+If you have a skill but lack a platform, blogging has got your back covered.

 Don’t Skip: 10 Blogging Mistakes To Avoid (Even Before Starting A Blog!)